 Final Frontier, I mean Thoughts

-Overall, Star Trek Game has a terrible title, but a solid game.
-It’s got a lot of replayability from the module board setup, as well as the randomly drawn mission and star cards.
+Overall, Star Trek Board Game has a terrible title, but a solid game.
+It’s got tons of replayability from the module board setup, as well as the randomly drawn mission and star cards.

-We didn’t really get into it, but the board changing each game makes a big difference since you’re not allowed to move from one color path to another, except when traveling through a home world.
-So the board changes A LOT with each game.
+We didn’t really get into it, but the board changing each game makes a big difference.
+Except when traveling through a home world, you’re not allowed to move from one color path to another.
+So the board changes a LOT with each game.

-If you’re a fan on Star Trek (or even not really), this is a good and solid retro game that I think is still worth picking up and playing today.
+Even if you’re not a Star Trek fan, this is a solid retro game.
+And one that I think is still worth playing today.

 Thanks for reading!